RRMoelker/stijl/README.md

-In deze repo wordt de huisstijl van data.amsterdam.nl bewaard en bewaakt.
+In this repo is the corperate design of data.amsterdam.nl.
+This is based on https://patternlab-amsterdam.infoprojects.nl/?p=all design

 # How to use in a project
 npm install amsterdam-stijl